No-cost event for Homeschool Students and Parents

 Led by HOPE Resource Center

-Middle School: Students will learn how sex and relationships can affect their physical, mental, emotional, and spiritual well-being.
-We will review reproductive anatomy and changes that occur during puberty, and contrast components of healthy versus unhealthy relationships which applies to all types of relationships students may have, not just romantic ones.
-Students will be encouraged to view themselves and their peers as unique and valuable.
-We will uphold the spiritual and medical conviction that sexual activity should be reserved for a healthy marital relationship, not just because it is God’s design, but also because it is the healthiest way to experience physical intimacy and avoid unwanted consequences.
+Middle School: Sexual Health will be presented from a holistic point of view.
+Students will learn how sex and relationships can affect their physical, mental, emotional, and spiritual well being.
+We will review reproductive anatomy and changes that occur during puberty.
+We will contrast components of healthy versus unhealthy relationships which apply to all types of relationships middle school students may have, not just romantic ones.
+Students are encouraged to view themselves and their peers as unique and valuable.
+The presenters uphold the spiritual and medical conviction that sexual activity should be reserved for a healthy marital relationship, not just because it is God’s design, but also because it is the healthiest way to experience physical intimacy and avoid unwanted consequences.
 Middle school boys and girls will be separated for this session.

-High School: Students will learn how sex and relationships can affect their physical, mental, emotional, and spiritual well-being.
+High School: Sexual health will be presented from a holistic point of view.
+Students will learn how sex and relationships can affect their physical, mental, emotional, and spiritual well being.
 Reproductive anatomy, conception, and sexually transmitted infections will be reviewed as well as an overview of methods of contraception and STI prevention.
 Abstinence will be emphasized as the ONLY 100% effective method of preventing pregnancy and STI transmission.
-We will uphold the spiritual and medical conviction that sexual activity should be reserved for a healthy marital relationship, not just because it is God’s design, but also because it is the healthiest way to experience physical intimacy.
-We will discuss healthy vs unhealthy relationships and the importance of understanding the value of oneself and others.
-Students will be encouraged to consider the importance of setting healthy boundaries to help them achieve their goals.
+High school students will be encouraged to consider their goals and the importance of healthy boundaries to help them achieve those goals.
+The presenters will uphold the spiritual and medical conviction that sexual activity should be reserved for a healthy marital relationship, not just because it is God’s design, but also because it is the healthiest way to experience physical intimacy.
 The high school session will be a co-ed session.

 Led by Knox County Sheriff’s Office K9 Unit